Can the feature-full Garmin fenix 6 Pro Solar live up to its price tag? Alex Roddie puts this GPS watch to the test.

-The Garmin fenix 6 Pro Solar is the most full-featured watch tested, with superb build quality, comprehensive tools for mountain navigation, and colour mapping.
+The Garmin fenix 6 Pro Solar is the most full-featured watch tested in our guide to the best GPS watches for hiking, with superb build quality, comprehensive tools for mountain navigation, and colour mapping.
 The watch itself is fairly compact but chunky, and incredibly durable.
 I found the plastic strap uncomfortable to wear.

 The supplied maps are poor for walking (many paths missing and no contours), but better alternatives are available free online and storage is big enough to store maps for several countries.
 The map screen drains battery more quickly and can be slow to refresh.
 It’s good for quick checks, though.
 Unlike the fenix 5 series, OS mapping is no longer supported.